-The discount rate for measurement date as of June 30, 2020 and June 30, 2019, was 2.21% and 3.50%, respectively.
+The discount rate for measurement date as of June 30, 2021 was 2.16%.
 This represents the municipal bond return rate as chosen by the Division.
 The source is the Bond Buyer GO 20-Bond Municipal Bond Index, which includes tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather than the discount rate set at the municipal bond rate.

-(A Component Unit of the County of Monmouth) Notes to Financial Statements (continued) June 30, 2021 and 2020
+(A Component Unit of the County of Monmouth)

+Notes to Financial Statements (continued)

+June 30, 2022